mdolab/DCFoil.jl/README.md

 OR
 in the Julia REPL, type
 `] activate .`
 and all the dependencies in the `Project.toml` should be queued to compiled at runtime.
 You can double check that all the right packages are present with `status` in the Pkg REPL.
+You may need to type into the Julia REPL `Pkg.instantiate()`

 Now you are ready to run the solver with `include("main.jl")`